XpiritBV/ContainerWorkshop-Docs/Lab3-DockerizingNET.md

     - LeaderboardApiOptions__BaseUrl=http://leaderboardwebapi
 ```

-Change the IP address of the connection string in the application settings for the Web API to be your local IP address (of your LAN) instead of `127.0.0.1`.
+Make sure you changed the IP address of the connection string in the application settings for the Web API to be your local IP address (of your LAN) instead of `127.0.0.1` or `localhost`.
 This is a temporary fix.

 Start the solution by pressing `F5`.
 See if it works correctly.
 Timebox your efforts to try to fix any errors.